mattshoe/kernl/docs/SINGLE_MEMORY_CACHE.md

-# `@AutoRepo.SingleMemoryCache`
+# `@Kernl.SingleMemoryCache`
-The `AutoRepo.SingleMemoryCache` annotation generates a repository that holds a single cached value in memory. <br> Any updates to the cached value are broadcast immediately to all listeners.
+The `Kernl.SingleMemoryCache` annotation generates a repository that holds a single cached value in memory. <br> Any updates to the cached value are broadcast immediately to all listeners.

 By default, only the very first call to the [fetch](#suspend-fun-fetchdata-tparams-forcerefresh-boolean--false) method will be honored.
 All subsequent invocations of `fetch` will